hibernator11/notebook-EADH-2021-workshop/README.md

 [NBViewer](https://nbviewer.jupyter.org/github/hibernator11/notebook-EADH-2021-workshop/tree/main/)

 ## A Medical History of British India
 These examples are based on the dataset ['A Medical History of British India'](https://data.nls.uk/data/digitised-collections/a-medical-history-of-british-india/) provided by the [Data Foundry](https://data.nls.uk).
 It uses the trial data version of the dataset (15.5 MB compressed).
+This dataset forms the first half of the Medical History of British India collection, which itself is part of the broader India Papers collection held by the Library.

 The examples include the following Jupyter notebooks: